-Carbohydrate utilization and storage by protozoan parasites
+Carbohydrate utilization and storage by the protozoan parasite Trichomonas vaginalis

 The effect of boric acid on Trichomonas vaginalis

 Trichomoniasis, caused by Trichomonas vaginalis, is one of the most common non-viral sexually transmitted diseases world-wide, with an estimated 250 million cases occurring annually.
 In the United States, a single drug class, 5-nitroimidazoles, is currently relied upon in the treatment of trichomoniasis.
 There are numerous case reports of infections that are refractory to treatment with nitroimidazoles, and larger studies suggest that low-level metronidazole resistance is present throughout the United States.
 Although rare, immediate hypersensitivity reactions to 5-nitroimmmadazoles have also been reported, requiring either patient desensitization or alternative approaches to therapy to be implemented.
 Recently, intravaginally administered boric acid has been reported to be successful in the treatment of trichomoniasis in cases non-responsive to metronidazole, and in a case of nitroimidazole allergy.
 However, the exact mechanism by which boric acid contributes to clinical cure remains unknown.
 Work in our lab aims to compare the effectiveness of boric acid to other topical microbicidal agents used in treating T. vaginalis infections.
 Additionally we will investigate the mechanisms by which boric acid exerts its microbicidal effect on T. vaginalis .

 Wilson, W.A., Pradhan, P., Madhan, N., Gist, G.C., and Brittingham, A. 2017.
 Glycogen synthase from the parabasalian parasite Trichomonas vaginalis: An unusual member of the starch/glycogen synthase family.
 Biochimie 138: 90-101.